-RESPONSIBLE Mr Martyn Glover DIRECTOR: Infrastructure Services
+RESPONSIBLE Mr Martyn Glover Infrastructure Services

-To seek Council endorsement for the final design of the Upgrade of West Coast Drive Dual Use Path project, as shown in attachment 1. and Council agreement to proceed to the tendering stage for this project.
+To seek Council endorsement for the final design of the Upgrade of West Coast Drive Dual Use Path project, as shown in Attachment 1 and Council agreement to proceed to the tendering stage for this project.

 The 2008/2009 Capital Works programme included provision for the City to undertake final design works and commence construction for the upgrade of the dual use path along West Coast Drive in Marmion and Sorrento.
 Following extensive discussion with City staff, the consultant, Cardno BSD outlined the preferred preliminary design to elected members at a presentation on Tuesday 10 June 2008.
-In consideration of all of the Council's resolutions of 20 November 2007 and 15 July 2008 the consultants have developed a final design which provides an enhanced environment for all the users of this section of the coastal pathway.
+In consideration of all of the Council's resolutions of 20 November 2007 and 15 July 2008 the consultants have developed a final design which provides an enhanced environment for all the users of this section of the coastal pathway and which reflects the issues raised previously by Elected Members.